 - Biopsy of abnormal tissue

-If your dental office is closed, we can assist you in finding care by calling 1-800-323-2533 or visiting us online on our website.
+Most dental offices are open for regular business, but there is still a chance your dentist’s office could be closed or is on a reduced schedule.
+Always call ahead first.
+If your dental office is closed, we can assist you in finding care by calling (808) 521-1413 or visiting us online on our blog.

 Visit an Emergency Room if you experience: